 How do I prevent white spots on teeth?

-There are several things you can do to keep white spots on teeth at bay.
+There are several things you can do to keep white calcium spots on teeth at bay.
 For instance, using the right amount of toothpaste for children under the age of 3 is a great place to start.
 Most children swallow toothpaste while brushing, increasing their exposure to excessive fluoride.
 This can lead to the development of white stains on teeth.

-Adults should minimize the consumption of citrus juices, hard candies, sodas, and drinks with high sugar, which can damage the tooth enamel and increase the risk of tooth decay.
+Adults should minimise the consumption of citrus juices, hard candies, sodas, and drinks with high sugar, which can damage the tooth enamel and increase the risk of tooth decay.
 All these things can trigger the development of white spots.
 Additionally, make sure to maintain regular dental visits.

 Why do I have white spots on my teeth?